 A) Yes, I do yoga all the time: Pick a class, any class.
-All-levels Flow will move faster, Yoga Basics and Marigold Plus will move more slowly and focus on alignment fundamentals, and Center and Restore will prop you and comfort you and give you some TLC.
+All-levels Flow will move faster, Yoga Basics and Marigold Plus will move more slowly and focus on alignment fundamentals, and Restorative will prop you and comfort you and give you some TLC.
 Listen to your body – what does it want today?

 B) Yes, but it’s been a long time since I hit the mat: Start back gradually.
 Come to Plus or Basics class to get back in the rhythm of yoga or try an all-levels class but be sure that you move with awareness into deeper versions of poses.

 D) Of course not!
 I’m too ______________ to do yoga: Yeah, the majority of the US population thinks they can’t do yoga.
 But we are here to show you that you can.
-Marigold Yoga is proud to focus on the novice student and we have special classes like Gentle Chair Yoga and Marigold Plus (our plus-size yoga class) for people who are convinced that their body won’t let them do yoga.
+Marigold Yoga is proud to focus on the novice student and we have special classes like Yoga with a Chair and Marigold Plus (our plus-size yoga class) for people who are convinced that their body won’t let them do yoga.
 FYI, nobody came out of the womb able to do yoga.
 It is an acquired skill, just like carpentry and juggling, and we are passionate about showing you that you cannot only do it, but you can enjoy it too.

 I am plus size and I am totally new to yoga.
 Should I start with Yoga Basics or Marigold Plus?

 Both classes are great for newbs.
 If you would be more comfortable in a class with other larger-bodied students, start with Marigold Plus.
 If you don’t care one way or the other, either are a good place to start.
 There is one major difference between how the two classes are structured.
-In Marigold Plus, you will get up on the floor once during class, and come down once.
+In Marigold Plus, you will get up off the floor once during class, and come down once.
 In Yoga Basics, you are likely to come to the floor and back several times.
 Otherwise, both classes will include centering, warmups, poses on the floor and standing, cooldowns, and a final relaxation.
 Whichever class you choose, the teacher will make it accessible for you.